 The downside is at moderate temperatures, the plastic loses its durability, making it crack easily.

-As printing material, it is less strong and less stiff than PLA and ABS.
+As a printing material, it is less strong and less stiff than PLA and ABS.
 It has a stronger ability to withstand force or shock than ABS and is resistant to chemicals.

 This allows it to be used for more industrial applications.
 However, it requires a high temperature for extrusion.
 Recently, manufacturers have developed fiber alloys with nylon to increase its strength.